microsoft/vert-papers/papers/AdvPicker/README.md

 call scripts\run.bat
 ```

-If you only want to predict in the trained model, you can get the model from [OneDrive](https://microsoftapc-my.sharepoint.com/:f:/g/personal/hjiang_microsoft_com/ErS3_cs5aQ5KjM-TvqqiM4UB-vEgemCwLFyQvcvz6_NChw?e=lobLbv) or [Baidu Pan(0lsc)](https://pan.baidu.com/s/1CmhbEanQBtmdVlRr9HAOXA).
+If you only want to predict in the trained model, you can get the model from [OneDrive](https://microsoftapc-my.sharepoint.com/:f:/g/personal/hjiang_microsoft_com/ErS3_cs5aQ5KjM-TvqqiM4UB-vEgemCwLFyQvcvz6_NChw?e=lobLbv).
 To easier to use and download, we only put one seed model in that.
-If you need all of models, you can download them from [OneDrive](https://microsoftapc-my.sharepoint.com/:f:/g/personal/hjiang_microsoft_com/Eloj7PaWT-VAqyP3D4B7GB8BvKIAJ-OlU1gs2wxUq_o2Fg?e=YZbd3H) or [Baidu Pan(rifg)](https://pan.baidu.com/s/1OXPbXkU7PfUCX3rplUZutQ).
+If you need all of models, you can download them from [OneDrive](https://microsoftapc-my.sharepoint.com/:f:/g/personal/hjiang_microsoft_com/Eloj7PaWT-VAqyP3D4B7GB8BvKIAJ-OlU1gs2wxUq_o2Fg?e=YZbd3H).
 Put the `result` folder in `papers/AdvPicker` directory.

 For _Linux_ machines,